sagemath/sage/src/doc/en/developer/git_trac.rst

 Note on Branch Names
 --------------------

-The "Branch:" field of a trac ticket (see :ref:`section-trac-fields`) indicates the git branch containing its code.
+The "Branch:" field of a github issue (see :ref:`section-trac-fields`) indicates the git branch containing its code.
 Our git server implements the following access restrictions for **remote branch names**: